-The first thing you should understand is the role that wealth plays within our tax system.
+In order to understand how the full system works and eventually how to solve this, the first thing you should understand is the role that wealth plays within our tax system.
 Generally, there are two ways to tax wealth; the government can tax wealth when it is acquired or when it is expended.

 Secondly, we need to understand what things the government taxes, known as the tax base.
 The income tax, which constitutes about half of all tax revenue, focuses on taxing people’s income and thus taxes the acquisition of wealth.
 The payroll tax taxes wages to pay for social security and medicaid programs and raises about a third of all tax revenue.
 Lastly, the excise tax focuses on how people spend their wealth.

 Meanwhile, it is also important to discuss what does not get taxed, known as exemptions.
 Certain forms of wealth, like retirement savings, are congressionally exempt from taxes because as a society, we want to encourage people to save enough money for retirement so that they do not unnecessarily burden our social programs.